 - Shortly after 9/11, God made an appearance in The Onion.

 - In The Salvation War, God declares that the gates of Heaven are closed, and that everyone is going to Hell so they should just lay down and die.
-Humanity doesn't takes this very well.
+Humanity doesn't take this very well.
 He was killed on July 14th 2010 by the Archangel Michael.

 - On That Guy with the Glasses, a God-like stand-in called Santa Christ makes occasional appearances, usually doing something incredibly awesome and helpful (like erasing a reviewer's memories of a horrible movie) and then doing something else very nice for the reviewer (such as curing their diabetes or giving them a present).
 Everyone is always very happy to see him.
 In the second year anniversary video, he is shot, but rises from the grave in three days.
 When the Chick asks why it took a full three days, he points out that she never rose from the grave and thus has no point of reference.

 - The Creator in the Whateley Universe is said to be the only entity more powerful than the Lovecraftian Outer Gods.

 - God in Messed Up Bible Stories on YouTube (see here), who is portrayed as a speaking, glowing ball of light.

 - SCP Foundation: